MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 To export a notebook from Azure Synapse:

-1.	**Open Synapse Studio**: Sign-in into the Azure portal.
+1.	**Open Synapse Studio**: Sign-in into [Azure](https://portal.azure.com).
 Navigate to your Azure Synapse workspace and open the Synapse Studio.
 1.	**Locate the notebook**: In Synapse Studio, locate the notebook you want to export from the **Notebooks** section of your workspace.
 1.	**Export notebook**:
     * Right-click on the notebook you wish to export.